GreyKeenan/dukesup/index.md

 Each player has a card called the "CASTLE".
 The goal is to take the opponent's CASTLE by playing it in a run/set.
-However, cards called "DUKES" protect the castle, and must be taken first.
+However, cards called "DUKES" protect the CASTLE, and must be taken first.

 <div style="text-align: center">